aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/protect-or-encrypt-a-document/_index.md

-﻿---
+---
-title: Protect or Encrypt a Document in Python
+title: Protect or Encrypt a Document
 second_title: Aspose.Words for Python via .NET
 articleTitle: Protect or Encrypt a Document
 linktitle: Protect or Encrypt a Document